GREATDANELADY.COM

 How To Handle Puppy Acne

 The best way to treat puppy acne at first is NOT internally with an antibiotic, but by altering the outside environment and boosting the immune system.
-The if that does not do it, you can resort to an antibiotic.
-Again the one they want to use is normally Cephalexin which can be a problem for this breed.
-The antibiotic destroys the integrity of the beneficial bacteria that grows in the gut and protects the lining of the intestines so if you have to resort to an antibiotic, you MUST use a probiotics twice a day on their food.
+Then if after 3 weeks that does not do it, you can resort to an antibiotic.
+When an antibiotic is used they generally want to use is Cephalexin, which can be a problem for Great Danes- as many are sensitive to this drug and it can throw them into an HOD-like reaction.
+So if we can avoid this by handling the Puppy Acne naturally by boosting the immune function and treating it externally, the puppy will be better off.
+Because antibiotics destroys the beneficial bacteria in the gut you MUST use a probiotics twice a day on their food to keep the gut in balance and free from loose stools.

 So why is this puppy acne (staph infection) so common?